cyrusmaher/cyrusmaher.github.io/_posts/blog/2014-7-15-leap-from-academia.md

 ---
 layout: post
-title: Fairwell academia!
+title: "Taking the leap out of academia"
 category: blog
 description: "After much thought, I am (happily) leaving academic life"
 tags: [sample post, code, highlighting]
 comments: true
 ---
 Many bloggers have written vividly about the bittersweet process of leaving academia.
-The stories are strikingly similar.
+Yet, the stories are strikingly similar.
 At a certain point, the pressure, the uncertainty, the long hours, the low-ish wages, and the endless moving from city to city simply become cumulatively unsustainable.
-One comes to realize that most of these circumstances do not abate if one beats the odds and lands a junior faculty position.
+One comes to realize that most of these circumstances do not recede if one beats the odds and lands a junior faculty position.
 One recognizes that, for better or for worse, this is the deal.
 Take it or leave it.

 #### Thinking about leaving
 I once overheard an undergraduate researcher ask a junior faculty member about getting into academic science.
 His reply was simple, "If you can imagine yourself doing anything else, go do that."
 At the time I felt his advice to be overly pessimistic.
 Now, I have to say that I agree with him, so I'm going to go do something else.
 Similar to Lenny Teytelman's [experience of leaving academia](http://anothersb.blogspot.com/2014/02/goodbye-academia.html), "I feel liberated and happy, and this is a very bad sign for the future of life sciences in the United States."
 I'll table this last part for another day, though :)

 #### The data behind the decision
 As you can see below, in 2011 there were ~35,000 new PhD graduates, but only about ~3,000 faculty openings.
 Academic science is overstaffed, and that is leading to unhealthy levels of competition for those who remain.
-Despite this persistent trend, Francis Collins has stated that he does not believe there is an oversupply of PhDs.
+Despite this persistent trend, Francis Collins has stated that [he does not believe there is an oversupply of PhDs](http://www.nature.com/naturejobs/science/articles/10.1038/nj7508-255a).
 This is partly because, even as the situation in academia is becoming increasingly dire, the "unreasonable effectiveness of data" is leading to an explosion of research positions in industries from advertising to [biomedicine](http://sciencecareers.sciencemag.org/career_magazine/previous_issues/articles/2014_06_13/science.opms.r1400143).
 In short, we _are_ needed, but mostly not in academia.

 <figure>
     <a href="http://anothersb.blogspot.com/2014/07/who-will-train-tomorrows-scientists.html"><img src="{{ site.url }}/images/ScienceOverstaffed.jpg" HEIGHT="400" WIDTH="600" BORDER="500" ALIGN="middle"> </a>